ISSS Link (e-forms)

 • While school is in session, F-1 students cannot work more than 20 hours per week.
 During the summer and other breaks, they can work full time.

-• F-1 students cannot continue employment after they have finished their program of study, unless they have a new I-20 for a new program of study.
+• F-1 students cannot continue on-campus employment after they have finished their program of study, unless they have a new I-20 for a new program of study.

 • F-1 students can only work at the school that controls their SEVIS record.
 If a student is attending two institutions at the same time, they can only work on the campus that issued their I-20.